CodeMarie/Data-Cleanse-Retail/README.md

 import pandas as pd
 ```

+If uploading to Github or similar, a .gitignore file must be made to hold the raw data which is in the region of 7Gb of data.

 ## Data Files
 There are a mix of csv and json files for the retail branch information which has the year, month, day, hour, product, quantity, and amount for purchased in GBP.
+In the upload to Github these were placed within a folder called raw-data and Non-branch data which were added to the gitignore file.
 There is a terminologies.txt which indicates which naming conventions have been employed throughout the branch data.
 As there are variations in some datasets, the header was set to use product and quantity to be iterated during the merge of the files.

 NB As some of the shops were not opened until after 2010, although 10 years of data is hoped to be displayed, there are exceptions where the data will back from the opening e.g. from 2011, 2012 or 2013.